dwertent/kind-action/MACOS_SUPPORT.md

 4. ✅ Architecture detection works (detects "arm64" on Apple Silicon)
 5. ✅ Checksum command is available on macOS
 6. ✅ Cloud provider logic correctly skips on macOS
+7. ✅ kubectl checksum verification handles different file formats correctly

+## Testing Strategy

+The GitHub Actions workflow now uses a matrix strategy to test all functionality on both Ubuntu and macOS:

+- **Most jobs** run on both `ubuntu-latest` and `macos-latest` runners using matrix strategy
+- **Cloud provider testing** uses separate jobs:
+  - `test-with-cloud-provider-enabled`: Runs on Ubuntu only, tests cloud provider functionality
+  - `test-with-cloud-provider-skipped`: Runs on macOS only, verifies cloud provider is correctly skipped
+- **All functionality** is tested on both platforms to ensure compatibility

+This approach provides complete coverage while properly handling platform-specific features.

 ## Compatibility